Last Updated: Jun 27, 2016 6:39 PM

 5th Commandment - Thou Shall Wait on Thy Quarterback

 If you plan right, he will come.
 Try and be one of the last guys in your league to get a QB, use your FF Champ's Draft Tracker, and wait until almost everyone else in your league has their starter.
-Almost every year the top tier of QB's goes way too early, in 2013 we are talking about Brady, Brees, Manning and Rodgers.
-Once those guys go off there will be a run for the likes of Matthew Stafford and Andrew Luck and the guys you are left with will most likely consist of RG3, Tony Romo, Colin Kaepernick, Nick Foles, Tom Brady, Cam Newton, Matt Ryan, Philip Rivers, and Jay Cutler.
+Almost every year the top tier of QB's goes way too early, in 2014 we are talking about Manning, Brees, and Rodgers.
+Once those guys go off there will be a run for the likes of Matthew Stafford and Andrew Luck and the guys you'll see available will most likely consist of RG3, Tony Romo, Colin Kaepernick, Nick Foles, Tom Brady, Cam Newton, Matt Ryan, Philip Rivers, and Jay Cutler.

 If you just look at the pure number of quality QB's out there, this theory holds water.
 All you need is any of the top 8-12 QB's, and he will score enough points at the position to keep you in the league.
 But the value that you added to your roster in the meantime, mainly at RB and WR in those earlier rounds, will carry you to the Playoffs.
 Our strong belief is that WRs are often the difference maker position in leagues as most guys just don't gravitate toward drafting them.
 By waiting on QB we get to build hopefully the strongest WR corps in our league and our RBs won't suffer too much.

 Worst case scenario, the two QB's we took will be average and we will play matchups to squeeze a little more out of them.
 Best case scenario is one of them plays like a top 5 QB, effectively making him a 3-6 round pick, if you compare him to where the other QB's were taken.